-- Collaborate with academic colleagues as appropriate. - Attend and contribute to subject group and team meetings.

-Contribute to effective management of the Academic Area by performing duties outside of immediate academic practice, as agreed with the staff team leader or Associate Dean.
+- Collaborate with academic colleagues as appropriate. - Attend and contribute to subject group and team meetings. - Contribute to effective management of the Academic Area by performing duties outside of immediate academic practice, as agreed with the staff team leader or Head of School.